btcven/locha/README.md

 <Achieving hyperbitcoinization in Venezuela>

-We are happy of your visit and that you can read more about us.
-Here you can find the main firmware for your device compatible with **lochaMesh** and be aware of our development process.

-## What's locha?
+## Locha Mesh
-The locha mesh network is a radio network for text messaging and bitcoin transactions.
+The Locha Mesh is a radio network for communications and Bitcoin transactions without internet or even electricity.
-The main objetive is a long range network for everyone and everywhere, for this reason, we are working not only in a protocol, also the firmware for affordable devices like "Turpial" or "Harpia".
+We are working not only in a protocol, but also the firmware for affordable devices like the "Turpial" or "Harpia".

-Check out [/documents](documents) for to know more.
+---

+## What's in the code
+* The main software running on Turpial devices (ESP32 LoRa V2) can be found [here](https://github.com/btcven/locha-mesh-app)
+* Messages routing code can be found [here](https://github.com/btcven/locha-mesh-app/blob/master/Turpial/route.cpp) and [here](https://github.com/btcven/locha-mesh-app/blob/master/Turpial/routing_incoming.cpp)
+* The current Cordova mobile app can be found [here](https://gitlab.com/btcven/locha/mobile-app) , it runs on Android >5.0

+Documentario can be found [here](https://github.com/btcven/locha/tree/master/documents)

 ---